-(27) "Permittee" means the person who has received an air quality permit from the Division.
+(27) "Permittee" means the person who has been issued an air quality permit from the Division.

 (28) "Potential emissions" means the rate of emissions of any air pollutant that would occur at the facility's maximum capacity to emit any air pollutant under its physical and operational design.
 Any physical or operational limitation on the capacity of a facility to emit an air pollutant shall be treated as a part of its design if the limitation is federally enforceable.
-Such physical or operational limitations include air pollution control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored, or processed.
-Potential emissions include fugitive emissions as specified in the definition of major source in 40 CFR 70.2.
-Potential emissions do not include a facility's secondary emissions such as those from motor vehicles associated with the facility and do not include emissions from insignificant activities because of category as defined under Rule .0503 of this Section.
-If a rule in 40 CFR Part 63 uses a different methodology to calculate potential emissions, that methodology shall be used for sources and pollutants covered under that rule.
+Such physical or operational limitations shall include air pollution control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored, or processed.
+Potential emissions shall include fugitive emissions as specified in the definition of major source in 40 CFR 70.2.
+Potential emissions shall not include a facility's secondary emissions such as those from motor vehicles associated with the facility and shall not include emissions from insignificant activities because of category as defined in 15A NCAC 02Q .0503.
+If a rule in 40 CFR Part 63 uses a different methodology to calculate potential emissions, that methodology shall be used for sources and pollutants regulated pursuant to that rule.

 (29) "Portable generator" means a generator permanently mounted on a trailer or a frame with wheels.